gulans/exciting/tools/exciting_tools/README.md

 import ase
 import numpy as np

-from excitingtools.input.structure import ExcitingStructure from excitingtools.input.ground_state import ExcitingGroundStateInput from excitingtools.input.input_xml import exciting_input_xml_str
+from excitingtools import ExcitingStructure, ExcitingGroundStateInput, ExcitingInputXML

 # Lattice and positions in angstrom, as expected by ASE
 lattice = np.array([[3.168394160510246,   0.0,                0.0],